-Actsafe Safety Association has a number of resources for the Performing Arts and Live Events industry on returning to safe operation, including an Industry Relaunch Framework developed to help performing arts organizations in BC complete the COVID-19 Safety Plan as required by WorkSafeBC, and to address public health orders relating to reopening of spaces.
+- Actsafe Safety Association has a number of resources for the Performing Arts and Live Events industry on returning to safe operation, including an Industry Relaunch Framework developed to help performing arts organizations in BC complete the COVID-19 Safety Plan as required by WorkSafeBC, and to address public health orders relating to reopening of spaces.
 A full list of guiding documents and resources can be found here.
-The latest documents released include guidelines on Audience Services; Equipment; Livestreaming; Performer/Client Guidelines; Rehearsals; Reporting & Communications; Risk Assessment; Wardrobe/Wigs; Working Remotely.
-New documents are released weekly.
+Documents include guidelines on Audience Services; Equipment; Livestreaming; Loading/Unloading; Make-up; Performer/Client Guidelines; Rehearsals; Reporting & Communications; Risk Assessment; Shop; Sound Check; Wardrobe/Wigs; Working Remotely.

 Canada Council announced it will provide $60M in advance funding to help stabilize backbone of arts sector as it faces COVID-19 crisis.
 By May 4, Council will issue advances enabling core funded organizations to: meet their immediate commitments, help ensure cash flow and address outstanding payments to the artists and cultural workers they employ.
 Ongoing updates from Canada Council can be found here.

-The BC Government released a $5 billion COVID-19 Action Plan (March 23).
+- The Government of British Columbia released a $5 billion COVID-19 Action Plan.
 The BC Emergency Benefit provides a one-time, tax-free payment of $1,000 for those who receive EI, or the new Emergency Care and Emergency Support Benefits.
 Also available for workers who are self-employed and not EI-eligible.
+(March 23)